sbslee/fuc/docs/cli.rst

    chromosome.

-   By default, covered base paris are displayed in bp, but if you prefer you can, for example, use '--bases 1000' to display base pairs in kb.
+   By default, covered base paris are displayed in bp, but if you prefer you can, for example, use '--bases 1000' to display in kb.

    usage examples:
      $ fuc bed_sum in.bed